juhoinkinen/Annif-wiki/Analyzers.md

 ## `estnltk` analyzer

-The `estnltk` analyzer performs lemmatization for the Estonian language using the [EstNLTK toolkit](https://github.com/estnltk/estnltk).
+The `estnltk` analyzer (new in Annif 1.3) performs lemmatization for the Estonian language using the [EstNLTK toolkit](https://github.com/estnltk/estnltk).
 It takes no parameters.

 This analyzer needs to be installed separately.
 See [[Optional features and dependencies]]